golimonkey/GameLauncher/README.md

 .
 .

-You can search for games if you have large library of games by just typing the name.
+You can search for games if you have large library by just typing the name.

 By GOLIMONKEY